Sport Psychology BSc (Hons) (with Foundation Year)

 About the course

-Sport Psychology uses the rigour of science to investigate how people perceive the world, structure their thinking, solve problems and interact with others, set against the context of sport and exercise.
+Sport Psychology uses the rigour of science to investigate how people perceive the world, structure their thinking, solve problems, and interact with others, set against the context of sport and exercise.
 Our Sport Psychology degree is firmly embedded in both the disciplines of Psychology and Sport & Exercise Science.
 This approach allows you to study important psychological theory and apply this to a variety of sport and exercise settings.

 You will take an interdisciplinary approach to the study of Sport Psychology, preparing for work as a practitioner in elite sport, exercise, and broader community health settings.
-The curriculum contains high level, research informed teaching delivered by skilled lecturers, drawing on their own research and expertise.
+The curriculum contains high level, research-informed teaching delivered by skilled lecturers, drawing on their own research and expertise.
 The degree is designed to deliver a tailored skills-based experience which is underpinned by a foundation in subject knowledge and research skills and experience.
 You will also learn key transferable skills, enabling you to apply knowledge and undertake your own research, exploring the impact of Sport Psychology across specialist populations and in different contexts.

 Course structure

 Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
-You also have the opportunity to have a one-to-one meeting with your tutor each week.

 During your first year of study, there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
 On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group assessments that you may have.